Wednesday, June 30, 2010

-OTTAWA, Ont.
-(30 June, 2009) – With the annual Canada Day festivities just around the corner, the Ottawa Humane Society (OHS) is preparing for its own traditional event — the busiest day of the year.
+With the annual Canada Day festivities just around the corner, the Ottawa Humane Society (OHS) is preparing for its own traditional event — the busiest day of the year.

+Part of the reason for the high admission is the annual fireworks show that happens in Ottawa.
 Almost all animals are terrified of fireworks, so the OHS recommends leaving your companion animal at home when you head out to the Hill, or to a neighbourhood celebration.
-“Even a well-trained dog can become spooked at the sound of fireworks and quickly bolt,” says Mr. Roney.
-“Many, many animals turn up at the OHS each year because they panicked and ran away after hearing such loud noises.”
+"Even a well-trained dog can become spooked at the sound of fireworks and quickly bolt," says Mr. Roney.
+"Many, many animals turn up at the OHS each year because they panicked and ran away after hearing such loud noises."

-When the temperature soars, it’s best to leave your companion animal at home, with access to shade, and lots of fresh water.
 And should you choose to leave your animal with someone else this summer, make sure you provide that person with appropriate documentation (including an emergency number, letter of consent, past vet bills etc.).
 This proof of owner information will give your designated caregiver the authority to claim the animal on your behalf, should your pet become lost and turn up at a shelter.

 By following these simple precautions, both you and your pet can enjoy safe summer celebrations.